drskur/sonarqube-on-aws-using-cdk/README.md

 |-------|----------|
 | admin | admin    |

-You can change the password after fist login.
+You can change the password after first login.